Fencing rules: Timing changes

-Despite the problems mentioned in the section on electronic scoring, the vast majority of fencers consider it a great improvement over non-electric system described here.
-As described in an article in the London newspaper, The Daily Courier, on June 25, 1896: "Every one who has watched a bout with the foils knows that the task of judging the hits is with a pair of amateurs difficult enough, and with a well-matched pair of maîtres d’escrime well-nigh impossible."
-In addition there were frequent problems with bias and collusion, leading to the wry expression that a dry jury consisted of "4 blind men and a thief".
-Some fencers, particularly in sabre, would hit hard to ensure their touches could not be missed, and dry sabre could be an extremely painful undertaking despite the protective jackets.
-Even in the best of circumstances, it was very difficult to accurately score hits, and it systematically under-reported valid touches to hard-to-see areas, such as the back or flank under the arm.
-Consequently, even though there are limitations and controversy over electronic scoring, and despite its rejection by the classical fencers, electronic scoring is by far the dominant method used to determine if touches land.

 Techniques

 Bladework

 The nine classical parries comprise basic bladework.
 The first parry that most fencers learn is quarte, known commonly as "parry four".
 Parries are named for the line that they defend from attack: parry four would defend line four, which is the high inside line.
 Offensive bladework consists of the various means of scoring a touch on an opponent.
 The straight attack is a direct extension towards valid target.
 As it is easily defended against, fencers often use numerous feints to deceive their opponent into parrying and then disengage around the blade.
 As a preparation for an attack, fencers may execute a prise de fer, or attack on the blade.
 This includes the simple beat, a sharp rap on the opponent's blade, and the more complex bind, in which the fencer forces the opponent's blade to a different line.

 Footwork

 In a fencing bout, a great deal depends on being in the right place at the right time.
 Fencers are constantly maneuvering in and out of each other's range, accelerating, decelerating, changing directions and so on.
 All this has to be done with minimum effort and maximum grace, which makes footwork arguably the most important aspect of a fencer's training regimen.
 In contemporary sport fencing defense by footwork usually takes the shape of moving either directly away from your opponent or directly towards them.

 The most common way of delivering an attack in fencing is the lunge, where the fencer reaches out with their front foot and straightens their back leg.
 This maneuver has the advantage of allowing the fencer to maintain balance while covering far more distance than in a single step, yet allowing a return to the defensive stance.